 These short, academically rigorous online programmes provide participants with the opportunity to deepen their expertise in international humanitarian law and human rights through focused and rigorous learning.
-Delivered in small, highly selective groups, each course ensures close interaction with experts and meaningful engagement with peers.
+Delivered in small, highly select groups, each course ensures close interaction with experts and meaningful engagement with peers.
 Combining flexibility with academic excellence, the courses are tailored to fit alongside full-time professional commitments and respond to the evolving needs of the humanitarian and legal sectors.

 Our summer intensive courses (June to August) offer a curated selection of specialized topics in international humanitarian law and human rights, delivered in small, interactive cohorts led by leading experts in the field.

-A detailed flyer is available below for each course.
+A detailed flyer is available below for each course:

-- Non-State Armed Groups by Dr. Annyssa Bellal
+- Non-State Armed Groups by Annyssa Bellal

 - Transitional Justice and Structural Violence: Making Connections by Thomas Unger